-As for the software implementation, SLAM was built using Microsoft C++ and Windows 3.1 SDK software, and runs preferably on Intel 386/486-based personal computers, running DOS 5.00 or higher and equipped with VGA or SuperVGA boards and at least 4 Mbytes of RAM.
+As for the software implementation of SLAM, it is built using Microsoft C++ and Windows 3.1 SDK software, and runs preferably on Intel 386/486-based personal computers, running DOS 5.00 or higher and equipped with VGA or

+SuperVGA boards and at least 4 Mbytes of RAM.
 Only for audio facilities the present implementation makes use of the OROS-AU22 DSP board, but other A/D-D/A hardware could be easily considered.

-Signal wave form files can be easily displayed together with their corresponding FFT, LPC, or AM-based spectrogram, energy, pitch and zero crossing files.
-At the present time, in order to use SLAM, all files should have already been created by other appropriate off-line software, but in the future their on-line creation will be directly included in SLAM.
+Signal wave form files can be easily displayed together with their corresponding FFT, LPC, or AM-based spectrogram, energy, pitch and zero-crossing files.
+At the present time, in order to use SLAM, all files should have already been created by other appropriate off-line software, but in the future their on-line creation will be included in SLAM.

 A part from the signal wave form, the user is completely free to visualise any combination of the related files.
 Various editing operations can be executed on the signal such as LISTEN (only if adequate hardware is available), ZOOM, SCROLL, CUT, PASTE, CLEAR, and COPY, making the system, not only a segmentation and labelling tool, which represents however its most important feature, but also a general speech assessment system.
 One important feature of SLAM, considered as a simple speech visualising system, is represented by the possibility to move the mouse within the various windows and to instantaneously visualise the corresponding values of active representations, such as signal amplitude or time position, energy, pitch or frequency.
 In order to segment and label speech signals, their corresponding spectral representation (FFT, LPC, AM based) is visualised by SLAM.
 On the basis of the chosen spectral information, the MLS algorithm can be applied in order to create various signal alignment hypotheses and the user can easily choose the best by using the mouse and clicking in any position within the dendrogram structure (see Figure 1).
-An incomplete list of SLAM function is illustrated in Tab.
-2.
+The performance of the SLAM segmentation system when applied to a simple but significant segmentation task is reported in [6].